Contargo/pdf-builder/README.md

 * String interpolation of search-replace pairs, or from a string map.

+* Multi-line string interpolation, providing distribution of a text over a number of lines.

 * Rendering of QR-codes, with size and position specification.